rael-g/Piece/docs/Architecture/Layers/HighLevel/Design.md

-# Design Document - High-Level Layer of the Piece Engine (C# Framework)
+# Design Document - Piece.Framework (C# Framework)

 ## 1. Introduction

-This document details the architectural design of the high-level layer of the Piece graphics engine.
+This document details the architectural design of the Piece.Framework of the Piece graphics engine.
 For an overview of the engine's multi-layered architecture and [Piece Engine General Design Document](../OVERVIEW.md).

 This C# framework serves as the primary, feature-rich **reference implementation** of the engine's core C# interfaces (e.g., `IEngine`, `IScene`, `INode`).
-Its main purpose is to provide a very high-level API for game developers, abstracting the complexity of the intermediate C++ layer and enabling rapid development for PC platforms (Windows, Linux).
+Its main purpose is to provide a very high-level API for game developers, abstracting the complexity of the Piece.Core (C++) and enabling rapid development for PC platforms (Windows, Linux).

 By implementing a shared interface contract, it allows tools like the Visual Editor to remain decoupled from the concrete implementation.
-This ensures that a different high-level layer (e.g., a C++/Lua backend for consoles) could be created in the future and still be managed by the same toolset, fulfilling the engine's core philosophy of modularity.
+This ensures that a different Piece.Framework (e.g., a C++/Lua backend for consoles) could be created in the future and still be managed by the same toolset, fulfilling the engine's core philosophy of modularity.

 Its objective is to provide an accessible and powerful high-level API for game developers, with features and capabilities supporting both 2D and 3D development.

 ## 2. Design Philosophy

-The high-level layer is the C# developer's "playground," applying the Piece Engine's philosophy of **Modular Component Architecture** with maximum flexibility.
+The Piece.Framework is the C# developer's "playground," applying the Piece Engine's philosophy of **Modular Component Architecture** with maximum flexibility.
 This layer embodies the core principles of modularity and extensibility as described in the [Piece Engine General Design Document](../OVERVIEW.md).

 In this layer, the key principles are manifested through:
 *   **Composition over Inheritance:** Functionality added to game objects via composition of `Component`s.
 *   **Node-Based Scene Graph:** Hierarchical organization of the game world.
 *   **Data-Driven:** Systems and components configurable via data.
 *   **Clean and Idiomatic C# Interface:** Abstraction of C++ complexity to focus on game logic.
-## 3. Interaction with the Intermediate C++ Layer
+## 3. Interaction with the Piece.Core (C++)

-The high-level C# layer plays a crucial role in configuring the intermediate C++ layer.
+The Piece.Framework plays a crucial role in configuring the Piece.Core (C++).
 Instead of merely consuming a fixed C-compatible API, the C# layer leverages its .NET Dependency Injection (DI) system to resolve C# wrapper factories (e.g., `VulkanGraphicsDeviceFactory`, `GlfwWindowFactory`) for various C++ backends.
 These C# wrappers encapsulate `IntPtr`s to actual C++ factory instances (e.g., `IGraphicsDeviceFactory*`, `IWindowFactory*`) residing in the native backend DLLs.
-During the engine's initialization, the high-level C# layer uses P/Invoke to pass these C++ factory pointers, along with any relevant configuration options, to a C++ Service Locator in the intermediate layer.
+During the engine's initialization, the C# layer uses P/Invoke to pass these C++ factory pointers, along with any relevant configuration options, to a C++ Service Locator in the Piece.Core.
 This fundamentally shifts the responsibility of backend selection and configuration from hardcoded C++ logic to the flexible .NET DI system.
-Once configured, the intermediate C++ layer can then use these provided C++ factories to create concrete `IGraphicsDevice`, `IWindow`, and other low-level C++ objects.
+Once configured, the Piece.Core can then use these provided C++ factories to create concrete `IGraphicsDevice`, `IWindow`, and other low-level C++ objects.

 ### 3.1.
 Safe Interop Strategy: Encapsulating Unsafe Code

 To maintain the overall safety and robustness of the C# framework, any operations involving raw pointers (`IntPtr`), `unsafe` code blocks, or direct memory manipulation necessary for P/Invoke with the C++ layer will be strictly encapsulated.

 *   **Dedicated Interop Projects:** All `unsafe` code and direct P/Invoke calls will reside within dedicated C# projects (e.g., `Piece.Interop`, `Piece.Vulkan.Interop`, `Piece.GLFW.Interop`).
 These projects will be compiled with the `AllowUnsafeBlocks` flag enabled.
-*   **Safe API Exposure:** These dedicated interop projects will expose a **safe, managed API** to the higher-level C# framework.
+*   **Safe API Exposure:** These dedicated interop projects will expose a **safe, managed API** to the Piece.Framework.
 This means they will provide C# classes and methods that hide the `IntPtr` handling and `unsafe` operations behind safe abstractions.
 *   **Reduced Surface Area:** By confining `unsafe` code to specific, small, and well-defined modules, the surface area for potential memory errors or undefined behavior is significantly reduced.
 This makes auditing, testing, and maintenance of these critical interop sections much easier.
 *   **Framework Safety:** The main C# framework (`Piece.Engine`) and its components will *not* be marked as `unsafe`.
 They will consume the safe, managed APIs exposed by the interop projects, ensuring that the vast majority of the engine's C# codebase remains type-safe and benefits from .NET's memory safety guarantees.

-This strategy ensures that the power and performance of C++ can be leveraged while maintaining a high degree of safety and maintainability within the C# high-level framework.
+This strategy ensures that the power and performance of C++ can be leveraged while maintaining a high degree of safety and maintainability within the Piece.Framework.

-## 4. Main Components of the High-Level Framework (C#)
+## 4. Main Components of the Piece.Framework (C#)

 ### 4.1. `GameEngine`

 *   **Responsibilities:**
     *   Main entry point of the game, managing the lifecycle (initialization, update, drawing).
     *   Maintains references to central systems like `InputManager`, `SceneManager`, and `AssetManager`.
-    *   **Orchestrates the initialization of the intermediate C++ layer:** This involves resolving C# factory wrappers (e.g., `IGraphicsDeviceFactory`, `IWindowFactory`) from the .NET DI container.
-It then uses P/Invoke to pass the native C++ factory pointers (obtained from these C# wrappers), along with any associated configuration options, to the C++ Service Locator within the intermediate layer.
+    *   **Orchestrates the initialization of the Piece.Core (C++) layer:** This involves resolving C# factory wrappers (e.g., `IGraphicsDeviceFactory`, `IWindowFactory`) from the .NET DI container.
+It then uses P/Invoke to pass the native C++ factory pointers (obtained from these C# wrappers), along with any associated configuration options, to the C++ Service Locator within the Piece.Core.
     *   Manages the game loop (`Update`, `Draw`).
 *   **Dependencies:** `InputManager`, `SceneManager`, `AssetManager`, resolved C# factory wrappers for C++ backends (e.g., `IGraphicsDeviceFactory`, `IWindowFactory`), C# wrappers for `RenderSystem`, `ResourceManager` (for initialization).